ncsurobotics/SW8-Documentation/docs/electrical/embedded/styleguide.md

 5. Bitwise operations should only be done on unsigned integer types.
 6. Signed and unsigned integers should preferably never be mixed within operations
 7. Avoid floating point operations wherever practical.
    (*There is some discretion required here.
-If it makes sense to do floating point, as you have an FPU, or it would violate common mathematical assumptions to do otherwise, proceed accordingly.*)
+If it makes sense to do floating point (you have an FPU, it would violate common mathematical assumptions to do otherwise, etc.) proceed accordingly.*)

 TODO: Add content pertaining to unions